rowandey/Papyrus/README.md

 ### Todo:

+- Spend time cleaning up possible seg fault causing code

+- Create make based github actions to auto compile per commit

 - Auth
 - Investigate C++ coroutines for faster concurrency

-- Spend time cleaning up possible seg fault causing code

 - SSL GET is working, SSL POST needs testing
 	- Best way to test it is most likely getting the PostgreSQL version of M-Track with the updated testing endpoints up on live and running it there.